+Table 5: Resourcing the engagement

+Time

-Table 5: Resourcing the engagement Time Cost · What timeframes are · What budget has critical for the project been allocated for the delivery or work piece? engagement? · What time is available for the · Does council have the engagement?
-Consider time necessary resources for approvals, minor setbacks to implement the and what else is happening engagement? in the community and council.
-Are there potential · Allow time for activation of partners to assist with the engagement, encourage the implementation of participation, disseminate the engagement? information and allow the · Consider the number community to make a of persons and considered response. skill level required · Are there timeframes to implement the stipulated in relevant engagement legislation?
+• What timeframes are

+critical for the project

+delivery or work piece?

+What time is available for the engagement?
+Consider time for approvals, minor setbacks and what else is happening in the community and council.

+- Allow time for activation of the engagement, encourage participation, disseminate information and allow the community to make a considered response. - Are there timeframes stipulated in relevant legislation?

-Goals
+Goals Quality

-- · What are the targets for levels of participation? - · What are the critical success factors for the engagement? - How significant is the project or workpiece to the council, the stakeholders or partners?
+- What are the targets for levels of participation? - What are the critical success factors for the engagement? - How significant is the project or workpiece to the council, the stakeholders or partners?